jackonelli/aoc-bot/discord_bot/README.md

 To use:

-- Setup a Discord bot from: https://discord.com/developers/applications
+- Setup a Discord bot from: https://discord.com/developers/applications.
-- Get the token for the bot, this needs to be available as the environment variable `DISCORD_TOKEN`.
+- Get the token, and application id for the bot.
-- Add it to a server
+- Add it to a server.
-- Get the session cookie from https://adventofcode.com/ This token must be available as the environment variable `AOC_SESSION`.
+- Get the session cookie from https://adventofcode.com/.
+- Get a channel id from Discord.
+- Create a config file based on `sample_config.json`

 Get the source: